How we communicate with people in a way they can understand

 We will talk, help and train our staff to produce information in accessible formats.

-Our operations manager and deputy to operations manager will make sure the information we make for the public meets the needs of all people.
+Roe Lane Surgery Partners and Practice Staff will make sure the information we make for the public meets the needs of all people.

 We will follow the recommendations of the Accessible Information Standard for all our patients.